Joseph Addai

 Joseph Kwaku Duah Addai Jr. (/æ'daɪ/ ad-EYE) (born May 3, 1983) is an American former professional football player who was a running back in the National Football League (NFL).
-He was selected in the first round (30th overall pick) of the 2006 NFL Draft out of Louisiana State University by the Indianapolis Colts and played for the team for six seasons.
-He won Super Bowl XLI with the Colts, defeating the Chicago Bears.
+He was selected by the Indianapolis Colts in the first round (30th overall pick) of the 2006 NFL draft out of Louisiana State University.
+He played for the team for six seasons where he won Super Bowl XLI as a rookie, defeating the Chicago Bears.

-Early years
+Early life

 Addai's family hails from Ghana in West Africa.
 In high school, Addai was a left-handed option-style quarterback for the Sharpstown Apollos.
 He played football and ran track.
 In his senior year, he rushed for 1,429 yards on 159 carries and completed 37 passes for 425 yards.
 He was chosen as a member of the 5A All-State first-team in Texas.
 He was named an All-American by ESPN and Fox Sports, and was rated as a top 100 recruit.
 In track, he was timed at 10.7 seconds in the 100-meter dash and at 22.1 seconds in the 200-meter dash.

 College career

 During his tenure with the Louisiana State University Tigers, he ranked fifth all-time in rushing, with 2,577 yards, despite being primarily used as a blocking fullback early in his career.
 He wore two numbers while at LSU, 41 in his early years and then number 10 in his final years.

 Addai started his stint at LSU in 2001, but after only two games was granted a medical redshirt.
 The following season, he carried the football 80 times, gaining 438 yards, and scoring four touchdowns.
 His first big game came against the University of South Carolina, during which he gained 98 yards on eleven carries and scored two touchdowns.
 On November 9, 2002, he amassed 91 yards, including a 63-yard run for a score, against the Kentucky Wildcats at Commonwealth Stadium.
 His performance helped to set the stage for The Bluegrass Miracle, a "miraculous" 74-yard game-winning touchdown pass from quarterback Marcus Randall to wide receiver Devery Henderson as time expired on the last play of the game.

 Addai's sophomore season proved to be a banner year for LSU.
 Led by coach Nick Saban, the Tigers won the BCS National Championship, the first national championship for LSU since 1958.
 Addai ranked second to freshman Justin Vincent in rushing, gaining 520 yards on 114 attempts.
-He led LSU's early season 59-13 rout of the Arizona Wildcats with an 86-yard, two touchdown performance.
+He led LSU's early season 59–13 rout of the Arizona Wildcats with an 86-yard, two touchdown performance.